KianShah/vast-ai-api/README.md

-# A clean scriptable library for Vast.ai
+# A low-level API for Vast.ai

  This project is not intended to replace the open-source [vast.ai library](https://github.com/vast-ai/vast-python) but rather to complement it for those who want to have an easy-to-use API to build their own projects.

  It also integrates [pandas](https://pandas.pydata.org/) dataframes for easier data manipulation.

-## Installation instructions
+## Installation/Setup instructions
 vast-ai-api is available on PyPi:

 ```bash